lluchiari/MyHiStriker/README.md

   </div>
   </div>

-It consists in a Steel thicker plate and
+It consists in a Steel thick plate and

 ## Electronics